Radiohead229/Potato-Disease-Classification/README.md

 ```

 >[!CAUTION]
 >Make sure your python system has **CORS** (cross origin resource sharing) interpreter.
-It is important because the frontend server is working on the port 3000 while the backend server runs at 8000.and CORS allows cross port requests.
+It is important because the frontend server is working on the port 3000 while the backend server runs at 8000.
+CORS allows cross port requests.

+>[!NOTE]
+>Check if network address of `.env file` is located at **loaclhost** and not at port 0.0.0 in case of any runtime error.